 The situation for dogs and cats varies from culture to culture.
 In some places, they are treated well, given scraps, even considered as part of a family, though they may still roam the neighborhood and remain outdoors.
 Sometimes they serve to guard property or control pests, but would be unlikely to receive veterinary care or concern for their welfare.
 In other communities, they are disliked, or even feared, and may be kicked, hit or stoned if they come too near.

-An increase in a community’s population of free-roaming animals is both an animal welfare and public health and safety problem.
+An increase in a community’s population of roaming animals is both an animal welfare and public health and safety problem.
 Animals on the streets often face starvation, abuse or suffer in other ways.
 Dogs are responsible for most cases of rabies transmission to humans and both dogs and cats can spread a host of other diseases.
-Anywhere dogs and people co-exist, particularly in densely packed urban areas, there is the risk of dog bites and road accidents caused by free-roaming animals.
+Anywhere dogs and people co-exist, particularly in densely packed urban areas, there is the risk of dog bites and road accidents caused by roaming animals.
 There is also an economic toll, such as expensive human rabies post-exposure treatment and negative consequences for tourism.
-Governments, whose duty is to safeguard public health and safety, often lack the resources and/or knowledge for a proper and humane response, and many still resort to cruel and ineffective means of population control, such as poisoning, electrocution and shooting.
+Governments, whose duty is to safeguard public health and safety, often lack the resources and/or knowledge to develop and implement humane and effective programs to manage dog and cat populations, and to tackle the public health issues that may result from having roaming dogs in a community.
+The lack of information and resources has led many governments to resort to cruel and ineffective means of population control, such as mass sheltering, poisoning, electrocution and shooting.

+In addition to not having access to affordable and accessible veterinary services, families and individuals may lack an understanding of the welfare needs of pets and roaming animals in their community.
 Adoption of homeless dogs and cats is still a relatively new concept in many countries.
-And unfortunately, even in places where adoption is common, there are far too many litters born each year to keep up with the number of homes available.
+And, unfortunately, even in places where adoption is common, there are too many litters born to keep up with the number of homes available.

 For the sake of public health and safety and the quality of life in a community, local governments must provide animal control services.
 It is up to city and national governments to provide mechanisms to resolve conflicts that will protect both people and animals.